-All students declaring a School of Ministry major are part of the School of Ministry.
-However, before their junior year they must make formal application for admission to the School.
+All students declaring a major within the College of Ministry are part of the College of Ministry.
+However, before their junior year they must make formal application for admission to the College.
 This is due in part to the fact that Northwest University contributes to the continuing strength of the Assemblies of God and other denominational or parachurch agencies by sharing in the development of competent ministers.
-As the future effectiveness of the Church in fulfilling its mission depends in part on competency, Christian character, scholarship, and spiritual maturity, the School of Ministry expects of its graduates significant progress in these important areas.
+As the future effectiveness of the Church in fulfilling its mission depends in part on competency, Christian character, scholarship, and spiritual maturity, the College of Ministry expects of its graduates significant progress in these important areas.